sunabozu/vue-feathers/README.md

 # vue-feathers

+> [Feathers](http://feathersjs.com/) is a minimalist real-time web framework written in JavaScript.
-> Integration with the Feathers framework for Vue.js
+> Vue-Feathers is a plugin for Vue.js that integrates it with Feathers.

 **NOTE:** It's supposed to be compatible both with Vue 1.x and 2.x.
 It requires IE9+ or Safari 5+